c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 	Congratulations!
         You just successfully issued the ChIP sequencing analysis pipeline commands!!!

-After the processing is complete, you can access quality control plots in the report/ directory.
-You can find peak data in the peak_call/ directory and significant interactions in the differential_binding folder.
+After the processing is complete, you can access quality control plots in the report/ directory and you can find peak data in the peak_call/ directory.

 For more information about output formats please consult the webpage of the third party tool used.